ShrijanaCodes/UncubedDemoApp/README.md

-# UncubedDemoApp
+# HackathonDemoApp
-This is a demo app built for a workshop that I will be conducting for Uncubed.
+This is a demo app built for your reference on how to use Zoom Developer Resources.

 **Prerequisites:**
 * [Zoom account](https://zoom.us) with Zoom for Developer Role.